 The 2nd essay would be related to the argument analysis.
-There's only 1 topic here, which is mandatory and there's no additional choice.
+There's only one topic here, which is mandatory and there's no additional choice.
 The examinee would have to analyze the given argument presented in a critical way and give in ideas, opposing the author's views by giving a counter observation, which is valid, under 30 minutes.
 You'll be judged here, on your ability to think as well as oppose critically, the given views.
 You don't have to give out your personal views on this topic.
-The topics would be related to the normal issues, thus one does not need to have a prior knowledge of the same.
+The topics would be related to the normal issues.
+Thus one does not need to have a prior knowledge of the same.

 It will be a huge mistake if you try and attempt the given essays in this section in a way you've been writing essays before in the classes.
 The issue essay in GRE needs a sufficient amount of prep before the real test.
 When preparing for this issue essay, you need to understand and know as to what all can be asked in an issue essay.
-You also ought to know the essay's total word limit, the time allotted as well as the maximum marks you can score in this writing section.
+You also ought to know the essay's total word limit; the time allotted as well as the maximum marks you can score in this writing section.

-- You need to type in your response in this Essay test so there obviously isn't a grammar check or spell-check available.
+- You need to type in your response in this Essay test, so there obviously isn't a grammar check or spell-check available.

 - The scores of this test range between 1 and 6